maeager/Agilent2Dicom/README.md

 ## How to run tests ##

-FDF examples are available on MASSIVE working repository, these include standard 2d, multi-echo 3D, multiecho 2D complex, fast spin echo 3D, diffusion (EPI and FSE), ASL, and CINE images.
+FDF and FID examples are available on MASSIVE working repository ExampleAgilentData, these include standard 2d, multi-echo 3D, multiecho 2D complex, fast spin echo 3D, diffusion (EPI and FSE), ASL, and CINE images.
 Most FDF images are reconstructed from Vnmrj internally, but some can be externally reconstructed and these are slightly different and need to be tested.

 The Makefile contains examples to be used on MASSIVE.
 These include *standard2d*, *me3d*, *me2d*, *diffusion*, *asl*,